dghighfill/raspberry/README.md

 ### .bashrc_local
 This file is full of the customization that we want to add to bash.
 Here are some examples

+NOTE: You may need to delete the new line character and redo it as copying and pasting from GitHub might get you in to trouble.
+Just delete the new list to pull up the lower line then hit the Enter to add a new line under Unix.

 ```
 # Put any Scripts that we want to run in our system path.
 export PATH=~/Development/Scripts:$PATH